microsoft/TemplateStudio/README.md

 ## Privacy Statement

 The extension does [log basic telemetry](docs/telemetry.md) for what is being selected.
-Please read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839).
+Please read the [Microsoft privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) for more information.